-We have a week long transition summer school for our new year 7 students in the first week of the holiday in July prior to the students joining us in September.
-Students with an EHCP are given support by Teaching Assistants throughout the week.
+We have a transition summer school for our new year 7 EHCP or SEND students in the first week of the holiday in July prior to the students joining us in September; students are given support by Teaching Assistants.

-In the summer term we hold an online Information evening for students and their parents/carers, which is an opportunity for parents/carers to meet key members of staff and receive information about St. Anne's.
+In the summer term we hold an Information Evening for students and their parents/carers, which is an opportunity for parents/carers to meet key members of staff and receive information about St. Anne's.